Yatsyga/opti-form/README.md

 - **Strong TypeScript Support**: Enjoy comprehensive type safety throughout your form logic, reducing bugs and improving maintainability.
 - **Optimized Performance**: OptiForm minimizes re-renders and improves performance by updating only changed nodes in the form's data structure.
 - **Simplicity and Ease of Use**: Straightforward API that makes complex form handling as simple as possible.
+- **Logic does not depend on render**: You can render any control however you like or not render them at all, it will not affect validation or any other form logic at all.

-Unfortunately opti-form is not usable without strict mode.
+Unfortunately as of now opti-form is not usable without strict mode.

 ## Installation